Ayu0107/MOVING-CAR-ANIMATION/README.md

 # MOVING-CAR-ANIMATION
-A basic project using html, css and javascript Animation of a car moving on the track.
+A basic project displaying animation of a car moving on the track.

-#requirement
-Add animation for the background
-Make it responsive

 Tech stack:
-Html
+  - Html
-CSS
+  - CSS
-JavaScript
+  - JavaScript

+Requirements;
+  - Add animation for the background
+  - Make it responsive